bachi910/Classification_Metric/README.md

 ## Classification_Metric

-This repo briefly describes about the different cl;assification metrics used in the industry to evaluate the model.
+This repo briefly describes about the different classification metrics used in the industry to evaluate the model.